-Persepolis palace, the most popular Iranian monument is a set of very magnificent palaces and the name of the spring capital of the Achaemenid.
+Persepolis palace, the most popular Iranian monument is a set of very magnificent palaces and the name of the spring ceremonial capital of the Great Achaemenid Empire.
 It has been the most important monument in old Iran in terms of scope and grandeur.
 Persepolis is the capital of the first global empire, the Achaemenid.

 Apadana Palace is the oldest palace of Persepolis.
 The Palace was built by the order of Darius the Great and has the same name as Apadana Palace in Susa.
 The palace was used for Nowruz celebrations and reception of foreign representatives.